 Chronic inflammation has many triggers; luckily, we can modify our lifestyles to reduce and even eliminate some of them.

-• Fat – No one likes to see it in the mirror, but it’s more than a cosmetic problem.
+- Fat – No one likes to see it in the mirror, but it’s more than a cosmetic problem.
 Once suspected to be storage units of energy, fat cells are now known to churn out proteins called cytokines which fan the inflammatory process.
 Excess belly fat in particular can be a huge source of inflammation.

-• High-fat and high-calorie meals – Fast food and other unhealthy fare can be triggers for inflammation.
+Experts believe this may explain the link between obesity and Type 2 diabetes.
+Obesity produces inflammation, and inflammation promotes insulin resistance, a hallmark of diabetes and metabolic syndrome (a group of symptoms which can increase the risk of diabetes, heart disease and stroke). - High-fat and high-calorie meals – Fast food and other unhealthy fare can be triggers for inflammation.
 Researchers from the University at Buffalo, State University of New York found that after a 900-calorie fast-food breakfast, study participants showed high blood levels of inflammation for the next four hours.

-• Emotional stress – Hormones produced as part of the stress response – such as cortisol and adrenaline – can lead to inflammation.
+- Emotional stress – Hormones produced as part of the stress response – such as cortisol and adrenaline – can lead to inflammation.
 Plus, cortisol can lead to belly fat, which produces inflammation of its own.

 How to reduce inflammation naturally